PBA World Series of Bowling: World Series of Bowling XIII

 World Series of Bowling XIII took place in Wauwatosa, WI on March 3–16, with a pre-tournament qualifier (PTQ) on March 1.
-As in the previous season, WSOB XIII includes three animal pattern events (Cheetah, Scorpion, Shark) plus the PBA World Championship major.
-Combined pinfall from the three animal pattern qualifying rounds determines the top 30 that move on to the PBA World Championship cashers round.
-This season's WSOB opens with the Roth-Holman PBA Doubles Championship.
+As in the previous season, WSOB XIII included three animal pattern events (Cheetah, Scorpion, Shark) plus the PBA World Championship major.
+Combined pinfall from the three animal pattern qualifying rounds determined the top 30 that move on to the PBA World Championship cashers round.
+This season's WSOB opened with the Roth-Holman PBA Doubles Championship.